What is an inverse vaccine and how can it reverse autoimmune disorders?

-Inverse vaccines are opposite of the vaccines we have come to know.
+(WGN-TV) — Inverse vaccines are the opposite of the vaccines we have come to know.
 Instead of giving a shot to rev up the immune system, these vaccines give orders to stop the immune response to certain cells.

-Dr. Jeffrey Hubbell is an immuno engineer with the University of Chicago’s Pritzker School of Molecular Engineering

-“A regulatory vaccine, an inverse vaccine, revs up regulatory mechanisms to protect your own cells,” he said.
+“A regulatory vaccine — an inverse vaccine — revs up regulatory mechanisms to protect your own cells,” said Dr. Jeffrey Hubbell, an immunoengineer with the University of Chicago’s Pritzker School of Molecular Engineering.

 The inverse vaccine works like other vaccines by delivering a message to T and B cells, the cells that help us fight infections, bacteria and viruses.
 But instead of telling the cells what to attack, the inverse vaccine tells them what not to destroy.

 How does the vaccine work?
-A nano-molecule loaded with cell material meant to be tolerated by the body is sent to the liver.
-The liver is where T and B cells are schooled on what to attack and what not to attack.
+A nano-molecule loaded with cell material meant to be tolerated by the body is sent to the live, where T and B cells are schooled on what to attack and what not to attack.

 “Not today, not tomorrow, but after a full series of clinical trials, we hope to be able to have treatments that are sort of one every six months, every year that could undo your immunity to that one particular disease, but leave the rest of your immunity intact,” Hubbell said.